Robbery at Center City hotel under investigation

-PHILADELPHIA (WPVI) -- Authorities are investigating a heist at a Center City hotel.
+PHILADELPHIA (WPVI) -- Authorities are investigating a robbery at a Center City hotel.

 It happened around 6:30 p.m.
 Sunday at the Doubletree by Hilton on Broad Street near Locust.